I'm a gardener and nature lover. I enjoy writing articles and how-to guides that help people learn new things.

-By starting seed indoors by yourself, you can save a significant amount of money on your flower garden or vegetable garden.
+You can save a significant amount of money on your flower garden or vegetable garden by starting seed indoors yourself.

-You don't need to spend lots of money to begin a new hobby of growing plants from seed yourself.
-These items are all inexpensive and will work beautifully.
+You don't need to spend lots of money to begin your new hobby of growing plants from seed yourself.
+These items are all inexpensive and will work beautifully!

 Easy Way to Grow Plants From Seed

-1. Use big enough but not huge containers, like 2.25 or 3 inch pots
+- Use big enough but not huge containers, like 2.25- or 3-inch pots.

-2. Use a soil made of peat and vermiculite
+- Use soil made of peat and vermiculite.

-4. Cover the containers after planting to conserve humidity
+- Cover the containers after planting to conserve humidity.

-6. Only water from the bottom and only when soild is nearly dry
+- Only water from the bottom and only when soil is nearly dry.

-8. Stimulate the young plants with a fan or by running your hand over them
+- Stimulate the young plants with a fan or by running your hand over them.

 Planting Pots for Seedlings